miro-arvila/IVA_review/README.md

 # IVA review
 This repository contains both of the examples from the paper "Independent vector analysis - an introduction to statisticians" by Arvila,M. Nordhausen,K. Sipilä,M and Taskinen,S. Link for the arxiv of the paper (https://arxiv.org/abs/2506.16175).

 The .jpg files contain the pictures that are used in the image example.
-The picture are owned by Mika Sipilä.
+The pictures are owned by Mika Sipilä.

 The R code contains the code for mixed image example and requires packages imager and ivaBSS which are on CRAN.